Rastatt: Air

 Rastatt is served by Karlsruhe/Baden-Baden Airport, which is located 15 km to the south west of the town.
-Other nearby airports are Strasbourg Airport, located 81 km south west and Frankfurt Airport, located 151 km north of Rastatt.
+Other nearby airports are Strasbourg Airport, located 81 km to the south-west, and Frankfurt Airport, located 151 km to the north.

 Rail

 Rastatt station provides train services to other parts of Baden-Württemberg.
-It is an important station for the Karlsruhe Stadtbahn, being served by four of its lines, which are operated by the Albtal-Verkehrs-Gesellschaft ("Alb Valley Transport Company", AVG).
+It is an important station for the Karlsruhe Stadtbahn and is served by four of its lines, which are operated by the Albtal-Verkehrs-Gesellschaft ("Alb Valley Transport Company", AVG).
 In addition, it is served by regional and long-distance trains operated by Deutsche Bahn.
-The station is located at chainage 96.5 km on the Rhine Valley Railway and at chainage 82.9 on the Rhine Railway (both chainages are based on the original distance from Mannheim).
+The station is located at chainage 96.5 km on the Rhine Valley Railway and at chainage 82.9 on the Rhine Railway (both chainages are based on the original distance from Mannheim Hauptbahnhof).
 The station is also the beginning of the Murg Valley Railway.